 BIO

-I am Laonikos (he/him), a shakuhachi player and wilderness guide based in London.
+I am Laonikos (he/him), a shakuhachi player and professional coach based in London.
 I work as Creative Project Leader at Sound and Music and I am co-founder of artArctica.
 In my creative work I explore how, through arts and wilderness experiences, we can connect to ourselves, to each other, and to the world around us.
-In June 2022 I gave a graduation speech for the 2022 Sibelius Academy graduates which summarises my philosophy around my practice, ecology, and community.
+In June 2022 I gave a graduation speech for Sibelius Academy graduates which summarises my philosophy around my practice, ecology, and community.

 My latest album loess was released on Slow Tone Collages in October 2022, and I was awarded a DYCP grant by Arts Council England to deepen my shakuhachi playing and making practice.
 Recent work includes a commission by We're All Bats for a series of livestreams in outdoor locations, and I take part in Soundcamp Reveil every spring.
-I study shakuhachi with Clive Bell and I am a Making Tracks 2020 Fellow.
+I am studying with Kakizakai Kaoru and I am a Making Tracks 2020 Fellow.
 I hold a master's degree in Global Music studying with Nathan Riki Thomson and wrote my dissertation on Rewilding Music, and I previously studied composition with Paul Newland at the Guildhall School of Music & Drama.

 I play shakuhachi, improvise, teach, and I am an accredited relational dynamics coach.
 If you'd like to work with me, get in touch.